 BA (or equivalent) in Archaeology or another relevant discipline.

-- Improved ability to critically summarise and analyse articles (define author’s key-arguments, pros and cons of the author’s opinion, etc.), through short written texts and presentations;
+- Improved ability to critically summarise and analyse articles (define author’s key arguments, pros and cons of the author’s opinion, etc.) through small written texts and oral speech;

 Course schedule details can be found in the MA time schedule.

 The course load will be distributed as follows:

 - 14×2 hours of lectures (2 ects);

 - Project proposal of 1,800 words (1 ects);

 - 20 hours of practical work for making and giving 1 presentation (including attending fellow students’ presentations) (1 ects).